catseye/yoob.js/README.markdown

 *   `yoob.Sprite` and `yoob.SpriteManager`, in `yoob/sprite-manager.js`

-    A set of classes for (crudely) managing independent things which can placed, moved, and be dragged around a canvas.
+    A set of classes for (somewhat crudely) managing independent things which can be placed, moved, be clicked, and be dragged around a canvas.

 ### Planned ###